-Digitisation of R&D can generate significant returns for firms through greater innovative efficiency and improved recombinant capabilities, argue ISB Professor Deepa Mani and colleagues, based on an empirical study of technology spill-overs from the IT industry across an array of other industries.
-Technology laggards risk being left behind as industry boundaries are redefined.
+Digitisation of R&D can generate significant returns for firms through greater innovative efficiency and improved recombinant capabilities, argue Professors Deepa Mani, Rajib Saha and their colleague Aditya K.S., based on an empirical study of technology spill-overs from the IT industry across an array of other industries.

 Should the novice stock investor follow the advice of television shows that purport to offer expert recommendations on stocks to buy or sell?
 In tracking stock price movements in the aftermath of TV stock suggestions, Professors Prachi Deuskar, Ravi Anshuman, Krishnamurthy Subramanian and Ram Thirumalai bring new light to bear on the role of informed agents in the stock market.